DouniaBK/earth-hammam/README.md

 ## Defensive Design

 ### Site Access
-The purchasing and booking workflows were intentionally designed to be usable and/or visible also by a non-logged in, anonymous user.
+The purchasing and booking workflows were intentionally designed to be usable and/or visible also by a non-logged-in, anonymous user.

 Thereby, an anonymous user can
 * purchase items and complete the entire purchasing workflow.
 * view, but not use, the treatment booking page as an incentive to register and book an appointment.
 To prevent non-logged-in users from accessing treatment booking controls, while being able to preview them, buttons are disabled in addition to an overlay, which blurs and disables the booking buttons further.
-Additionaly, booking POST requests are only responded to for authenticated users.
+Additionally, booking POST requests are only responded to for authenticated users.

 ### Defense to Session Hijacking
 The shopping bag content is handled via the user session.
-Session hijacking would therefore allow a hacker to modify a users shopping bag.
+Session hijacking would therefore allow a hacker to modify a user's shopping bag.
 Although session hijacking can not be fully guarded against, measures were implemented to defend against it via the following settings:

 1) Make the session expire when the browser is closed: